-Take part in a great trip that will take you to Iceland's most remarkable sights.
+Take part in a small group adventure that will take you to Iceland's most remarkable sights.
 For five days, visit the famed Golden Circle's features, an ice cave, Diamond Beach, and beautiful waterfalls.
 Then, join thrilling searches for the Northern Lights after sightseeing, and view the natural light display in the most unexpected places.
 Finally, admire the auroras while sailing across the North Atlantic Ocean.

 Highlights